Università degli studi di Siena Overview

 The University of Siena in Siena, Tuscany is one of the oldest and first publicly funded universities in Italy.
 Originally called Studium Senese, the institution was founded in 1240.
 The university continues to work hard to provide top-level degree courses, focusing in particular on graduate employability and internationalization, thanks to its vastly increased number of courses run in English.

 Swansea University currently has agreements in place with the Università degli studi di Siena for the College of Arts and Humanities and the department of Italian.

 The Erasmus+ Grant is dependent on location, and varies in each country.
 It is available for students who decide to spend up to a year of their course in Europe in 2017-18 through the Erasmus+ programme.
 Students can receive grants of up to 380 euros per month for study, or up to 430 euros per month for student traineeships, depending on the country they go to.
 This grant is a contribution to the extra costs of studying abroad, which is why it varies by country.

 The prospect of studying at a university abroad is exciting, but there is also a lot of information you need to consider when choosing the right place for you.
-Below you will find summarised information which should help you with your decision.
+Above you will find summarised information which should help you with your decision.
 Please note that this information was accurate at the time of publishing and is subject to change.
 Be sure to confirm all information on the host university's website.